InsightDataScience/donation-analytics/README.md

 **Required packages:**

-The following packages are required to run my program:
+The following packages are required to run my program, which I wrote in Python:

 pandas
 numpy